 Transfer coursework for Post-Baccalaureate students is not sent from the Office of Admissions to academic departments for an official evaluation as it would be for transfer students.
 Should these students need an evaluation of a specific course or courses to satisfy a prerequisite requirement, they should contact the chair of the academic department.
 When doing so, they are encouraged to bring the original catalog and/or a course description of the course they completed from the original institution.

 If students believe that a course on their Transfer Credit Evaluation should be given further consideration toward a different NKU course equivalency, they can request a review of the evaluation by following this re-evaluation process.

 General Education: Students seeking re-evaluation of a course for Foundation of Knowledge credit will need to work with their academic advisor to submit a request via the degree audit.
 Students must supply the original course syllabus for assured consideration of their request.
 The decision of the Vice Provost is final and will automatically reflect in the degree audit if approved.
 More information on this process can be found at /content/inside/registrar/graduation/degree-audit.html.

 Major Requirement: If the student is seeking re-evaluation of a course toward a major, minor, or area of concentration requirement, they will need to contact the chair of the academic department.
 It is encouraged that they supply the original course syllabus along with a written request of re-evaluation.
 The decision of the academic department is final and will be forwarded to Transfer Services, at which time the student will be notified of the result.

 Courses approved and recommended by the American Council of Education's publication, Guide to Evaluation of Educational Experiences in the Armed Forces will be considered for credit.
-A maximum of 32 semester hours may be earned upon submission of an official military transcript.

 How to request your Military Transcript: